nipreps/fmripost-aroma/docs/outputs.rst

     There are many valid ways of selecting CompCor components for further denoising.
     In general, the components with the largest singular values (i.e., those that explain the largest fraction of variance in the data) should be selected.
-    *fMRIPrep* outputs components in descending order of singular value.
+    *fMRIPost-AROMA* outputs components in descending order of singular value.
     Common approaches include selecting a fixed number of components (e.g., the first 5 or 6), using a quantitative or qualitative criterion (e.g., elbow, broken stick, or condition number), or using sufficiently many components that a minimum